AdobeDocs/marketo-measure.en/help/configuration-and-setup/getting-started-with-marketo-measure/error-notifications.md

       <p>
       Error occurred during Ad Import: INVALID_CURRENCY_ISO_CODE : Currency XXX on Account for 1234 is not supported by Marketo Measure.</td>
       <td>An unsupported currency was encountered.</td>
-      <td>In the source system indicated in the notification (Ad, Crm, Marketo) ensure the currency associated to the record has a supported & valid currency.
+      <td>In the source system indicated in the notification (Ad, Crm, Marketo) ensures the currency associated to the record has a supported & valid currency.
 Supported currencies are derived from ISO currency standards.</td>
     </tr>
     <tr>
       <td>MISSING_CONVERTED_LEAD_PERMISSION</td>